How the Growth and Evolution of Accounting Software Fits Today’s Business Landscape

 • Maintain an accurate record of transactions

-• Simultaneous performance of many operations such as addition, subtraction, computing balances and more.
+• Simultaneous performance of many operations such as addition, subtraction, computing balances, and more.

 • Helps perform regular transactions accurately at a rapid pace.